-I would immediately apply the Product rule to separate the factors into sum of logarithmic terms.
-Numerically simplify the log464 since 64 can be expressed as exponential number with base 4, that is 64 = 43.
-Deal with the square roots by replacing them with fractional power, and then use Power Rule of log to bring it down in front of the log symbol as multiplier.
+I would immediately apply the Product Rule to separate the factors into a sum of logarithmic terms.
+Numerically simplify the log464 since 64 can be expressed as an exponential number with base 4, that is 64 = 43.
+Deal with the square roots by replacing them with fractional power, and then use Power Rule of log to bring it down in front of the log symbol as a multiplier.

 Example 8: Expand the log expression

 The main power 3 can be placed out front as multiplier using the Power Rule.
 The Quotient rule should deal with the fractional expressions by writing them as the difference of logs.
 Now, replace the square root radical by power of 1/2 and the cube root by power of 1/3.